KauzClay/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

 >
 > Conversely, in your GitOps repository, multiple directories can exist, each initialized with
 > distinct groups such as `hr.supplychains.company.biz`, `finance.supplychains.company.biz`, and so
 > on.
-Each of these directories is capable of accommodating multiple `SupplyChains` tailored to their
+Each of these directories is capable of accommodating multiple `SupplyChains` tailored to
-> respective groups.
+> their respective groups.

-Example output from `tanzu supplychain init` command:
+Example output from the `tanzu supplychain init` command:

 ```console
 Initializing group supplychains.tanzu.vmware.com